HobnobMancer/cazy_webscraper/README.md

 We have produced a "Getting Started With `cazy_webscraper`" [poster](https://hobnobmancer.github.io/cazy_webscraper/getting_started_poster.pdf).

 ### Creating a local CAZyme database
+Command line options for `cazy_webscraper`, which is used to scrape CAZy and compile a local SQLite database.
+Options are written in alphabetical order.

+`--cache_dir` - path to cache dir to be used instead of default cache dir path.

+`--cazy_synonyms` - path to a JSON file containing accepted CAZy class synonsyms if the default are not sufficient.

 `--config`, `-c` - path to a configuration YAML file.
 Default: None.

-`--classes` - list of classes from which all families are to be scrape.

-`--cazy_synonyms` - path to a JSON file containing accepted CAZy class synonsyms if the default are not sufficient.

 `--citation`, `-C` - print the `cazy_webscraper` citation.
 When called, the program terminates after printng the citation and CAZy is **not** scraped.

-`--cache_dir` - path to cache dir to be used instead of default cache dir path.
+`--classes` - list of classes from which all families are to be scrape.

+`--database`, `-D` - path to an **existings** local CAZyme database to add newly scraped too.
+Default: None.

 `--db_output`, `-d` - path to write out a **new** local CAZyme database to.
 Include the name of the new database, including the `.db` extension.
 Default: None.

-`--database`, `-D` - path to an **existings** local CAZyme database to add newly scraped too.
-Default: None.

 _Do not use `--db_output` **and** `--database` at the same time._

 _If `--db_output` **and** `--database` are **not** called, `cazy_webscraper` write out a local CAZyme database to the cwd with the standardised name `cazy_webscraper_<date>_<time>.db`_

+`--families` - List of CAZy (sub)families to scrape.

 `--force`, `-f` - force overwriting existing output file.
 Default: False.

-`--families` - List of CAZy (sub)families to scrape.

 `--genera` - List of genera to restrict the scrape to.
 Default: None, filter not applied to scrape.